aaronnedelacruz/aaronnedelacruz/README.md

 - Mobile: 0976 538 3886
 - E-mail: aaronne.delacruz13@gmail.com

-## About me:
+## About Me:
-I'm a tech enthusiast with a passion for coding and expertise in database management.
-I enjoy tackling complex problems and crafting elegant solutions.
-My journey in tech began with the BS Information Technology program.
+A reliable and detail-oriented IT professional in training, offering strong skills in database management, web development, and mobile applications.
+Dedicated to continuous learning and problem solving, with the goal of contributing to innovative and efficient technology solutions.

 ## Education:
 - **Bachelor of Science in Information Technology (2022 – Present)**